sentryco/Dice/readme.md

   - [Apple's Security Framework](https://developer.apple.com/documentation/security)

-### Gotcha:

-- **Diceware Method**: Diceware generates cryptographically strong passphrases by randomly selecting words from a wordlist.
+> **Note:** Diceware generates cryptographically strong passphrases by randomly selecting words from a wordlist.
 This results in memorable passwords that are highly resistant to attacks.

 ### Todo
 - Make more tests ✅